gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/production-readiness-checklist.md

 systems.
 Good documentation is crucial for new team members and for your future self.

-- [ ] architecture diagrams to visualize the IT landscape and support the mental model of the system
+- [ ] architecture diagrams visualize the IT landscape and help to create a mental model of the system
 - [ ] `README.md` in root directory
   - project overview and purpose
   - development instructions (build commands, how to setup the project locally)